Skip to main content

 During the second year following the Act coming into force, there were 125 new referrals for out of court parenting support across Wales by the police.

 Between 1 April 2023 and 31 March 2024, 115 new individuals chose to take up the offer of parenting support.
-20 individuals had partially completed the sessions in the previous reporting period and continued to access the support between April 2023 and March 2024.
-Of these 135 individuals, 110 have fully completed the sessions and 20 have partially completed the sessions at the end of March 2024.
-Some individuals have disengaged from the support before completion of the sessions; this means that the number of individuals who have completed and partially completed the sessions may be less than the total number of individuals who chose to take up the offer of parenting support.
+20 individuals had partially completed the sessions in the previous year and continued to access the support between April 2023 and March 2024.
+Of these 135 individuals, 110 have fully completed the sessions and 20 have partially completed the sessions and will continue to access the support in the following reporting year.

 Individuals completing the parenting support are asked to complete a post support questionnaire issued by local authorities.
 Figures on the total number of completed questionnaires is not available.
 The latest data on this shows that 90 of the individuals who completed the questionnaire self-reported a positive outcome.
 This is defined as an improvement in the child’s behaviour, or in parental wellbeing or efficacy.